Krasnokutskii/FroutNinja/README.md

 # FroutNinja
-The game created for surviving
+The popular game which already exist.
 ## Tools implemented in project
 - SpriteKit
 - AVFoundation